Master of Science in Data Science

 *Academic Ranking of World Universities, 2019

 This program offers you the opportunity to receive a world-class education while crafting a personalized learning journey tailored to your individual goals and needs.
-You can enroll in short, four-to-six week courses right away to start earning academic credit, and ultimately complete the full 30-credit hour program to earn your master’s in data science—at your pace.
-Plus, there is no application requirement.
+You can enroll in short, eight week courses right away to start earning academic credit, and ultimately complete the full 30-credit program to earn your master’s in data science—at your pace.
+Plus, there is no application.
 Simply demonstrate you can do the work, and start learning!

 Contact the CU Boulder MS-DS team at email@example.com if you have any questions.

-Choose from courses in applied mathematics, statistics, computer science, data ethics, and more.
-Learn at your own pace in term-based sessions with video lectures and hands-on projects.
-Build specific skills, and even start earning credit towards a degree.
+Choose from courses in applied mathematics, statistics, computer science, and more.
+Learn at your own pace with video lectures and hands-on projects.
+Build specific skills and start earning credit toward a degree.

-Any student interested in growing their data science knowledge can enroll and start learning today.
-With performance-based admissions, simply earn a GPA of 3.0 or higher in a set of pathway courses to be admitted into the degree.Learn more about Admissions
+Anyone interested in growing their data science knowledge can enroll and start learning today.
+No application required.
+Simply complete a three-course pathway with a 3.0 GPA or higher to earn performance-based admission to the degree.Learn more about Admissions

-Learn theory and methods of data science, including data structures, programming fundamentals, and statistics through 3-6 week modular courses.Learn more about Academics
+Learn theory and methods of data science, including data structures, programming fundamentals, and statistics through 8-week modular courses.Learn more about Academics

 Develop in-demand data science and machine learning skills highly sought by recruiters and hiring managers at top-ranked companies.Learn more about Careers